IgorBerman/spark-gotchas/README.md

   - currently we assinge customers into 2 groups and run our pipeline with different settings for each group

 12. Flow/Jobs management tool
-  - Tried Spotify's Luigi - not good for spark in multitenant environment - every job is submitted as new spark context - big overhead
+  - Tried Spotify's Luigi - not good for spark in multitenant environment - every job is submitted as a new spark context - big overhead
   - internally we implemented brother of Luigi - Mario
   - You can try JobServer too
   - NIH, enough time spent on Luigi